 - Another large study tested the use of CBD on 120 children and young adults with Dravet syndrome (a severe form of epilepsy in children).
 The results showed that the median frequency of convulsive seizures per month drastically decreased from 12.4 to 5.9 with cannabidiol.

-There is less CBD oil research in this area, but what researchers have found is very positive for autism statistics.
+There is less scientific research about cannabidiol in this area, but what researchers have found is very positive.
 They’ve found a potential link between autism and the CB2 receptors within the endocannabinoid system.

 - The results in this study showed a 40% reduction in the number of cigarettes smoked when a group was given a CBD inhaler, with a trend indicating a reduction after follow-up.
 It also shared that animal studies have shown the possible effects of CBD on opioid and psychostimulant addiction.

 - According to preliminary evidence, cannabidiol treatment could potentially inspire resilience to cocaine and methamphetamine use disorders.